Flag Pond, Tennessee

 Flag Pond is an unincorporated community in Unicoi County, Tennessee.
-It is part of the Johnson City Metropolitan Statistical Area, which is a component of the Johnson City–Kingsport–Bristol, TN-VA Combined Statistical Area – commonly known as the Appalachian Highlands region.
+It is part of the Johnson City Metropolitan Statistical Area, which is a component of the Johnson City-Kingsport-Bristol, TN-VA Combined Statistical Area – commonly known as the Appalachian Highlands region.

+Name

 The community's name is believed to be derived from the presence of "flag flowers" (wild iris) growing in wet areas at the edge of a local pond.

+Postal service

 Flag Pond is the location of a post office, assigned ZIP code 37657.

+Recreation

+Flag Pond is the location of the Lamar Alexander Rocky Fork State Park.

+Transportation

+Flag Pond is located along Old Asheville Highway the former route of US 23.
+The community can accessed via Interstate 26/US 23 exits 43, 46 and 50.